How to Build Better Customer Engagement with Video in 2022

 When in doubt, your customers have the answer.

 The way we work has completely changed over the last few years, and so the way you market and sell will have to as well.
 Part of customer-centricity is plugging into regular customer feedback.
-This can be done through surveys, adding talking points on sales calls, creating a customer council or roundtable, or conducting 1:1 interviews.
+This can be done through surveys, adding talking points on sales calls, creating a customer council or roundtable, or conducting 1:1 interviews and then making accurate notes with the help of an audio to text converter for future reference.
 Either way, make sure you’re checking in with them on a quarterly basis so you’re always putting them first, but not bombarding them with interview requests all the time.

 4. Add a personal element